IRS Combats Identity Theft and Refund Fraud on Many Fronts

 While the IRS has made considerable progress in this area, more work remains.
 Fighting identity theft is an ongoing battle as identity thieves continue to create new ways of stealing personal information and using it for their gain.
 Identity theft cases are among the most complex handled by the IRS.
 The IRS is continually reviewing processes and policies to minimize the incidence of identity theft and to help those who find themselves victimized.
 Among the steps underway to help victims:

-- IP PIN expansion.
-The IRS Identity Protection PIN (IP PIN) is a unique six digit number that is assigned annually to victims of identity theft for use when filing their federal tax return that shows that a particular taxpayer is the rightful filer of the return.
-For the upcoming tax year 2013 filing season, the IRS expects to provide more than 1.2 million taxpayers with an IP PIN.
-For the second tax season in a row, the number of IP PINs has nearly doubled from the year before.
-The IP PIN will allow these individuals to avoid delays in filing returns and receiving refunds.
+- IP PIN: The IRS Identity Protection PIN (IP PIN) is a unique six digit number that is assigned annually to victims of identity theft for use when filing their federal tax return that shows that a particular taxpayer is the rightful filer of the return.

-- IRS is exploring the use of an online process through IRS.gov that will allow taxpayers who have an IP PIN requirement and lose their IP PIN to create an account and receive their original IP PIN online.
+- IP PIN changes: This year, the IRS uses an online process through IRS.gov that will allow taxpayers who have an IP PIN requirement and lose their IP PIN to create an account and receive an IP PIN online.

-- Victim case resolution: The IRS continues to dedicate more and more employees to resolution of victim cases.
-These are extremely complex cases to resolve, frequently touching on multiple issues and multiple tax years.
-Cases of resolving identity theft can be complicated by the thieves themselves contacting the IRS.
-The IRS is working hard to streamline its internal process, but much more work remains.
-A typical case can take 180 days to resolve, and the IRS is working to reduce that time period.
+- Victim case resolution: These are extremely complex cases to resolve, frequently touching on multiple issues and multiple tax years.
+The IRS is working hard to streamline its internal process.
+A typical case can take 120 days to resolve, and the IRS is working to reduce that time period.

 - More information is available on IRS.gov, including the Taxpayer Guide to Identity Theft.